eserlan/Arch-Viz/spec.md

 ## 2. Technical Architecture

 ### Core Constraints
-- **Cloud-Native Deployment**: The system is packaged as a Docker container and deployed to Google Cloud Run for high availability and serverless scaling.
+- **Static Hosting**: The system is hosted as a static site on GitHub Pages, requiring no backend runtime or server-side logic.
-- **Self-Contained Artifact**: The container includes both the built SPA and a lightweight production web server (Nginx), ensuring all dependencies are bundled at build time.
+- **Automated Deployment**: Deployment is handled via GitHub Actions, which builds the project and updates the live site on every push to the main branch.
-- **Client-Side Processing**: To minimize backend complexity, all CSV parsing and data transformation operations are executed within the client browser.
+- **Client-Side Processing**: All CSV parsing and data transformation operations are executed within the client browser to minimize infrastructure complexity.

 ### Technology Stack
 - **Build Tool**: Vite
-- **Containerization**: Docker (Multi-stage build)
+- **Hosting**: GitHub Pages
-- **Runtime**: Google Cloud Run
+- **Automation**: GitHub Actions
 - **Graph Engine**: Cytoscape.js
 - **Layout Extension**: `cytoscape-fcose`
 - **Data Parsing**: PapaParse